 This study on artificial intelligence in education has examined 155 authors and 165 keywords from the ScienceDirect database through bibliometric analysis using VOSviewer software version 1.6.20.
-The result of bibliometric analysis shows two research network clusters (co-authorship), which identify groups of authors or publications that are interconnected and frequently cited as references in artificial intelligence technology in education research.
-The clusters help understand collaboration networks and relationships between researchers in that field.
+The result of bibliometric analysis show two research network clusters (co-authorship), which identifies groups of authors or publications that are interconnected and frequently cited together as references in artificial intelligence technology in education research.
+The clusters helps understand collaboration networks and relationships between researchers in that research field.
 Furthermore, there are 19 keyword clusters (co-occurrence), showing keywords that appear simultaneously in the articles.
 These clusters can be developed to fill research gaps and create novelties.

-Based on the co-authorship that the authors network in conducting research, the author with the most robust network is Hwang, Gwo Jen, who has the most robust network and has high productivity in publications, citations, and collaborations with other researchers.
-The co-occurrence analysis shows that

-"artificial intelligence" is currently the most popular keyword.
+Based on co-authorship that the authors network in conducting research, the author who has the strongest network is Hwang, Gwo Jen, who has the strongest network, with high productivity in publications, citations, and collaborations with other researchers.
+The co-occurrence analysis shows that "artificial intelligence" is currently the most popular keyword.
 This bibliometric analysis provides an overview of research development trends in AI in education, potentially improving research quality, resource access, and knowledge exchange among collaborating researchers.
 Future research should explore rarely used keywords, such as "accountability" and "competence," as these are important for ensuring ethical and effective implementation in education.

-According to the reviewed research, this study on artificial intelligence in education has primarily relied on the ScienceDirect database and bibliometric methods.
+According to the reviewed research, this study on the topic of artificial intelligence in education has primarily relied on the ScienceDirect database and bibliometric methods.
 Future research should consider utilizing a broader range of databases and research methodologies, as this topic holds significant potential for further exploration.
 This study is limited to the short period of 2020-2024.
 Future research should consider a longer timeframe, such as 10 years, for a more comprehensive analysis.
-Moreover, this study only focuses on mapping publications related to AI in education, and the trend of artificial intelligence publications in education needs to be profoundly examined.
+Moreover, this study only focuses on mapping publications related to AI in education and does not deeply examine the trend of artificial intelligence publications in education.